Guidance

 Finances and wills for tamariki and rangatahi in care or custody

 Tamariki and rangatahi may have personal finances, which could include their pocket money, their earnings and any other income.
-There are several options to help them manage their finances – and to create a will – if they want to.Finances
+There are several options to help them manage their finances – and to create a will – if they want to.Update made to this guidance

 If the income of te tamaiti or rangatahi is more significant than pocket money or job earnings (for example, compensation or trust monies), then it may be appropriate to place the monies in a trust account for te tamaiti or rangatahi to use in the future.
 Any monies held in trust or in a bank account of te tamaiti or rangatahi in the care of the chief executive are the property of te tamaiti or rangatahi and are held for their benefit.
 The funds are not to be used for any other purpose.